 Beyond the dangers of diagnoses, insurance companies often try to direct treatment, rather than allowing the goals and needs of the client to direct the process.
 My experience has been that insurance companies seem to have flow charts to direct the path of treatment of each diagnosis, rather than contemplating each individual situation or consulting the expertise of the mental health professional.
 If flow charts really worked, most of the answers needed should already be in the self-help section of a bookstore.

 People are complicated and messy and fascinating and wonderful.
 What works for one client may not for another.
 To be a good therapist, I must meet each client where he or she is currently, know where he or she would like to be, and learn about all those things that make him or her unique.
 My education and experience aid me, but they will only aid my clients if I can explain it in light of the personal experience of that individual client.

 Not accepting insurance reimbursements also allows me to spend more time focused on the needs of my clients and less time on paperwork.
 I can see more clients in a week because the payor is not requiring additional work outside of the therapeutic hour.
 I am also able to schedule 90 minute appointments which have been much more productive for me in working with couples.
 It is important to me to always allow some flex in my schedule to fit in urgent counseling needs.

 I have been paneled with several insurance companies in the past, and clients are always welcome to apply for direct reimbursement from their insurance company.
-For now, I will accept cash, check, or Paypal, and discount treatment based on income, because that is what I believe will be best for my clients.
-To find out where you fall on my sliding-fee scale, please contact me with your adjusted gross income from 2010.
+For now, I will discount treatment based on income, because that is what I believe will be best for my clients.
+To find out where you fall on my sliding-fee scale, please contact me with your adjusted gross income from the most recent tax year.